Zergie/gridfinity-UltraLight/docs/index.md

 This repository contains STL files for Gridfinity UltraLight bins.
 These bins are designed to be lightweight and modular, making them ideal for organizing your workspace.
 Below, you will find a categorized list of available bins, along with their respective images and download links.

-Please note: The provided links are compatible with OrcaSlicer 2.3.0.
-They may not work as intended with OrcaSlicer 2.4.0 or later versions.

 # Full Size
 These bins are the default size.
 They are {{ 6 * 7 }} mm heigh and perfect for storing larger items while maintaining a compact and organized setup.
 Explore the available options below to find the right fit for your needs.